Dzidzilalich ("little crossing-over place")

 Joseph Moses III, Muckleshoot Tribe, on how to pronounce "Dzidzilalich."

-Where will the Dzidzilalich designation be added?
+Where was the Dzidzilalich designation added?

 What is the process for giving an honorary name?